abuicke/tarot/the celtic cross.md

 	- **7** your influence, how you are affecting the situation
 	- **8** external influences, how the situation is being influenced outside of your control

-and finally **9**, which is your hopes and fears.
+- and one card, **9**, which is your hopes and fears.
 The direction you hope you are going in, or fear you might be heading towards.